 Increasing employability skills

 Our young people are ambitious and better prepared for the world of work through progressive learning that connects them more directly to employment.
 They are resilient, adaptable and understand the value of the skills they are acquiring.
 They feel supported to make suitable, realistic and informed choices based on their skills, strengths and preferences.
 They are

-In the Broad General Education, schools are expected to implement the Technologies curriculum, including computing Science from Early Level to Level 3 by the end of S3.
+In the Broad General Education, schools are expected to implement the Technologies curriculum, including computing Science from Early Level to Level three by the end of S3.

-As you can see, from the information above, our Inspired Learning program will enable us to meet the demands and expectations of the curriculum and in developing the future skills needed for the South of Scotland.
+As you can see, from the information above, our Inspired Learning program enables us to meet the demands and expectations of the curriculum and in developing the future skills needed for the South of Scotland.

 Why do pupils need iPads for school?

-There will be core educational Apps available on each iPad.
-In addition to this, there will be a fully managed dedicated app store specific to SBC for teachers and pupils to download pre-approved apps as and when required.
-These apps will be kept current, and updated regularly.
+There are core educational Apps available on each iPad.
+In addition to this, there is a fully managed dedicated app store specific to us for teachers and pupils to download pre-approved apps as and when required.
+These apps are kept current, and are updated regularly.

 Will it develop key skills for learning, work and life across the Scottish Borders?

 Staff, children and young people will gain key skills such as:

 - knowledge and understanding of the key concepts in technologies, including coding